 His death was classified as a suicide by the coroner, in the report, which was completed on Dec.
 12, 2012.

-Sedlak was found dead in his North Vancouver, B.C., apartment last July 5.
+Sedlak was found dead in his North Vancouver, B.C., apartment on July 5, 2012.
 A statement issued by his family at the time said he collapsed from an undiagnosed medical condition.